The high type quadratic Siegel disks are Jordan domains: Near-parabolic renormalization scheme

 Each $\psi_n$ extends continuously to $0\in\partial\MP_n$ by mapping it to $0$.
-For $n\geq 1$, we define the composition
+For $n\geqslant 1$, we define the composition

-For $n\geq 0$ and $i\geq 1$, define the sector
+For $n\geqslant 0$ and $i\geqslant 1$, define the sector

-In particular, $S_0^n\subset\MP_0$ for all $n\geq 0$.
+In particular, $S_0^n\subset\MP_0$ for all $n\geqslant 0$.
 Define

-Recall that $q_n$ is the denominator of the convergents $[0;a_1,\cdots,a_n]$ of the continued fraction expansion of $\alpha$.
-The following lemma was proved in \cite[\S 3]{Che16} and parts of the results can be found also in \cite[\S 1.5.5]{BC12}.
+Let $q_n$ be the denominator of the convergents $[0;a_1,\cdots,a_n]$ of the continued fraction expansion of $\alpha$.
+Recall that $k_n=k_{f_n}$ is the positive integer introduced in Proposition \ref{prop-CC-2}.
+The following lemma was proved in \cite[\S 3]{Che19} and parts of the results can be also found in \cite[\S 1.5.5]{BC12}.
 The proof is based on the definition of near-parabolic renormalization.